AdobeDocs/experience-manager-learn.en/help/headless-tutorial/authentication/service-credentials.md

 Service Credentials may appear similar [Local Development Access Tokens](./local-development-access-token.md) but are different in a few key ways:

++ Service Credentials are associated with Technical Accounts.
+Multiple service credentials can be active for a Technical Account.
 + Service Credentials are _not_ access tokens, rather they are credentials that are used to _obtain_ access tokens.
-+ Service Credentials are more permanent (expire every 365 days), and do not change unless revoked, whereas Local Development Access Tokens expire daily.
++ Service Credentials are more permanent (their certificate's expire every 365 days), and do not change unless revoked, whereas Local Development Access Tokens expire daily.
 + Service Credentials for an AEM as a Cloud Service environment map to a single AEM technical account user, whereas Local Development Access Tokens authenticate as the AEM user who generated the access token.
-+ An AEM as a Cloud Service environment has one Service Credentials that maps to one technical account AEM user.
-Service Credentials cannot be used to authenticate to the same AEM as a Cloud Service environment as different technical account AEM users.
++ An AEM as a Cloud Service environment can have up to ten technical accounts, each with their own Service Credentials, each mapping to discrete technical account AEM user.

 Both Service Credentials and the access tokens they generate, and Local Development Access Tokens, should be kept secret.
 As all three can be used to obtain,  access to their respective AEM as a Cloud Service environment.